 What is SEO Copywriting?

-SEO copywriting uses targeted keywords and phrases to help your content rank higher on search engines.
-Because it’s primarily sales-driven, SEO copywriting uses the power of SEO keyword optimization to create high-converting sales copy that also ranks higher in search results.
-All in all, it’s a powerful strategy for leveling up your sales copy.
+SEO copywriting uses specific keywords, and semantic phrases to help your content rank higher on search engines.
+Because this content has to also be sales-driven, SEO copywriting uses the power of SEO keyword optimization to create high-converting sales copy that also ranks higher in search results.
+All in all, it’s a powerful strategy for getting your best-converting copy seen in search results.

 The Process of SEO Copywriting

 Wondering what the SEO copywriting process looks like?
 It can be subjective based on your business, the client, deliverables, and your objectives.
 Still, some basic parts of the process should be pretty much the same no matter what.
 Let’s take a look at those.

 Ideation: Pitch or Assignment?

 When it comes to SEO copywriting, the ideation process may look different from one situation to the next.
 If you’re writing for yourself, you may come up with your ideas using keyword research tools.
 If you’re working for a client, you might pitch your topics.
 On the other hand, the client might provide assignments to you.
 Regardless, for SEO copywriting, you’ll want to make sure those topics have the necessary keywords to grow help grow rankings as well as sales.

 Pre-writing involves taking your sales content ideas and prepping them for drafting.
 This process usually involves SEO keyword research (including search intent), topic research, and outlining